-that Resolution 1353 of the ITU Council recognizes that telecommunications and ICT are essential components for developed and developing countries for achieve sustainable development, and instructs the Secretary-General, in collaboration with the Directors of the Bureaux, to identify new activities to be undertaken by ITU to support the developing countries to achieve sustainable development through telecommunications and ICT,resolves
+a) that Resolution 1353 of the ITU Council recognizes that telecommunications and ICT are essential components for developed and developing countries for achieve sustainable development, and instructs the Secretary-General, in collaboration with the Directors of the Bureaux, to identify new activities to be undertaken by ITU to support the developing countries to achieve sustainable development through telecommunications and ICT,

+b) the relevant conclusions of the Global Standardization Symposium;

+resolves

 1 that the action plan annexed to this resolution, having the objective of bridging the standardization gap between developed and developing countries, should be continued and be reviewed on an annual basis to take into account the requirements of developing countries;

-2 that ITU-T, in collaboration with the other Sectors, as appropriate, shall develop a programme to:
+2 that ITU-T, in collaboration with the other Sectors, as appropriate, shall develop a programme to

-i) assist developing countries in developing methods that facilitate the process of linking innovations to the standardization process;
+assist developing countries in developing methods that facilitate the process of linking innovations to the standardization process;

-ii) assist developing countries in developing means to align their national industrial and innovation strategies towards the goal of achieving highest impact on their socio-economic ecosystems;

-3 to request the Director of TSB to strengthen cooperation and coordination with the relevant regional organizations, in particular those of the developing countries;

-4 that, subject to Council approval, there should be free online access to the manuals, handbooks, directives and other ITU material related to understanding and implementation of ITU-T Recommendations, particularly in the area of planning, operation and maintenance of telecommunications networks;
+3 that, subject to Council approval, there should be free online access to the manuals, handbooks, directives and other ITU material related to understanding and implementation of ITU-T Recommendations, particularly in the area of developing, planning, operation and maintenance of telecommunications equipment and networks;

-5 to support, within available or otherwise contributed resources, and on a case-by-case basis, the coordinated creation of regional groups of ITU-T study groups, and encourage cooperation and collaboration of these groups with other regional standardization entities;
+4 to support, within available or otherwise contributed resources, and on a case-by-case basis, the coordinated creation of regional groups of ITU-T study groups, and encourage cooperation and collaboration of these groups with other regional standardization entities;

-6 to maintain in the annual budget of the Union a separate expenditure line item for bridging the standardization gap activities, while at the same time voluntary contributions should be further encouraged; 7 that the responsibilities of all vice-chairmen and chairmen from developing countries appointed to leadership positions in TSAG and in ITU-T study groups include, among others:
+5 to maintain in the annual budget of the Union a separate expenditure line item for bridging the standardization gap activities, while at the same time voluntary contributions should be further encouraged;

+6 to study the possibility of generating additional revenue for ITU-T , through identifying new financial resources not related to the voluntary contributory units mentioned above

+7 that interpretation shall be provided, based on the requests of participants, at the opening plenary of the study groups, closing plenary of working parties, the closing plenary of study groups, and the whole meeting of TSAG.

+8 that interpretation shall be provided, based on the requests of participants, at the opening plenary of the study groups, closing plenary of working parties, the closing plenary of study groups, and the whole meeting of TSAG.

+further resolves that ITU regional offices

+1 be engaged in the activities of TSB in order to promote and coordinate standardization activities in their regions to support the implementation of the relevant parts of this resolution and to carry out the objectives of the action plan, and launch campaigns to attract new Sector Members, Associates and Academia from developing countries to join ITU-T; and to provide the necessary assistance to the regional groups of ITU-T study groups;

+2 assist the vice-chairmen, within the offices' budgets, appointed with specific responsibilities include among others the following:

 i) closely work with ITU members in the region in order to mobilize them to participate in ITU standardization activities to assist in bridging the standardization gap;

 ii) make mobilization and participation reports to the ITU body concerning the region;

-iii) prepare and submit a mobilization programme for the regions that they represent at the first meeting of TSAG or a study group and send a report to TSAG,
+iii) prepare and submit a mobilization programme for the regions that they represent at the first meeting of TSAG or a study group and send a report to TSAG,3 organize and coordinate the activities of the regional groups of ITU-T study groups;

-further resolves that ITU regional offices

-1 be engaged in the activities of TSB in order to promote and coordinate standardization activities in their regions to support the implementation of the relevant parts of this resolution and to carry out the objectives of the action plan, and launch campaigns to attract new Sector Members, Associates and Academia from developing countries to join ITU-T;2 assist the vice-chairmen, within the offices' budgets, in mobilizing members within their respective regions for increased standardization participation;3 organize and coordinate the activities of the regional groups of ITU-T study groups;

-4 provide the necessary assistance to the regional groups of ITU-T study groups;

-5 provide assistance to the regional telecommunication organizations for the setting-up and management of regional standardization bodies,

 invites the Council

-1 to increase the ITU-T budgetary provisions for fellowships, interpretation and translation of documents for meetings of TSAG, ITU-T study groups and regional groups of ITU-T study groups;
+In view of the above resolves, in particular resolve 8, to increase the ITU-T budgetary provisions for fellowships, interpretation and translation of documents for meetings of TSAG, ITU-T study groups and regional groups of ITU-T study groups;